tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='41'></a>__::math::geometry::circle__ *centre* *radius*

-    Convenience procedure to create a circle from a point and a radius.
+    Convenience procedure to create a circle from a point and a radius\.

       * list *centre*